-All faculty are required to attend training according to the TMCC Standards for Online Instruction.
+All faculty are required to attend training according to TMCC's Standards for Online Instruction.

-Please visit the Professional Development Office to view the training schedule.
+Please visit the Professional Development Office to view the current training schedule.

 Training is an important part to teaching effectively online.
 WebCollege encourages faculty to attend workshops each semester in order to ensure the quality and effectiveness of our online classes.
 The workshops below are offered each semester by the WebCollege staff.